althea-net/althea-site/_posts/2016-8-1-using-core-for-network-simulation.md

 #### Simple container network
 The first thing I tried was just using some containers in a network, and then using the Linux tools `iptables` and/or `tc` to selectively drop and delay packets between pairs of nodes to simulate a lossy radio network.
 This would obviously not uncover complex real-world network dynamics, but no simulation will do this perfectly.

-The advantage of this approach is be simplicity (maybe).
+The advantage of this approach could be simplicity (maybe).
 It's also a good way to improve my chops with the Linux network utilities.

 One example of this is [mlc](https://github.com/axn/mlc), written by Axel Neuman, the creator of the BMX6 routing protocol.
 Unfortunately, this package requires a lot of manual setup, and hasn't been updated in a few years.
 It's still something I will get familiar with, but I may evaluate some other more polished tools first.
 This technique starts to lose its simplicity the further you try to take it.